symfony/symfony-docs/reference/forms/types/money.rst

 If you need to divide your starting value by a number before rendering it to the user, you can use the ``divisor`` option.
-For example if you store prices as integer in order to avoid `rounding errors`_, you can transform values in cents automatically::
+For example if you store prices as integers in order to avoid `rounding errors`_, you can transform values in cents automatically::

     use Symfony\Component\Form\Extension\Core\Type\MoneyType;